anis/vagrant-lamp/README.md

 192.168.19.89   local.dev
 ```

-That's it, you can now start to work on your brand new project at `http://folderAndVhostName.dev` or `http://local.dev/folderAndVhostName/`! :)
+That's it, you can now start to work on your brand new project at `http://subDomainName.dev.domainName.com` or `http://local.dev/projectName/`! :)

+Please note that the parameters "mainDomain", "subDomain", and "target" are optional:
+* mainDomain defaults to the projectName
+* subDomain defaults to undef
+* target defaults to "/public"

+With those default values, our project would be accessible at "dev.projectName.com".

 ### Vagrantfile
 To make your customization easier, most common configuration entries are listed in the top of `Vagrantfile`, but you can go deeper if you know what you are doing.